eloisetaylor5693/star-wars-card-game/README.md

 ## Duration ⏰

-Spend as much time as is required to demonstrate a solution approach and we expect that this should take 90 minutes or so.
+Spend as much time as is required to demonstrate a solution approach.
 Start with the most important requirements first.
 If you’re short on time, there will be an opportunity at the next stage of the process to talk us through how any missing requirements could be met.

 ## Requirements (priority order) ✅